Do you have a strained calf?

 How to treat? read on.

-The good news is the calf will repair itself in time and the torn muscle fibres will fully re-attach as long as you look after calf with a little bit of love.
+There is good news for Calf Pain, the calf will repair itself in time and the torn muscle fibers will fully re-attach as long as you look after the calf with a little bit of love.

 Using ICE immediately can be effective however as the days go by HEAT is preferred.
 I have found that some gentle trigger point work as part of one’s rehab program can be very effective, specifically rolling the soleus.

-Lastly, it is important to re-align the fibres of the calf and this is achieved through eccentric exercizes, kind of like a calf raise on one foot (the sore leg).
+Lastly, it is important to re-align the fibers of the calf and this is achieved through eccentric exercizes, kind of like a calf raise on one foot (the sore leg).

 One raises up on both feet, then lifts the good foot off the ground and gently lowers down to the start position.

-This exercize is extremely effective to re-organize the tissue and align the muscle fibres.
+This exercize is extremely effective to re-organize the tissue and align the muscle fibers.

-For more information on Deep Tissue Massage techniques, click HERE
+For more information on Remedial Massage click here